-A notation of "DEF" (Deferred) may be given through the Registrar's Office in exceptional cases when a student is unable to complete course requirements due to medical or other reasons during the time frame provided for completing an INC grade.
+A notation of "DEF" may be given through the Registrar's Office in exceptional cases when a student is unable to complete course requirements due to medical or other reasons during the time frame provided for completing an INC grade.

 Normally, in accordance with INC grade regulations, a grade of INC will be initially assigned by the course instructor.
-A student whose circumstances warrant a grade of DEF must submit a Petition to Request a Grade of Deferred (DEF) form and supporting documentation to the Registrar's Office by the deadlines outlined on page 8.
+A student whose circumstances warrant a grade of DEF must submit a Petition to Request a Grade of Deferred (DEF) form, which can be found online at msvu.ca/regofficeforms, along with supporting documentation to the Registrar's Office by the deadlines outlined on page 8.
 The Registrar's Office will obtain all required signatures in order to determine whether the petition will be granted or the grade of INC will remain.

 If the petition for the DEF is granted and the student cannot or does not subsequently complete the examination or coursework, the notation of DEF remains on the transcript indefinitely.
 A notation of DEF that can be cleared must be cleared by the approved deadline (maximum of six months).
 If this is not done, the student must retake the course or a substitute to earn credit.
 This means another formal course registration and payment of tuition.

 WF